AhmedEweed/Baseball-performance-story/README.md

 ### Prerequisites

-you should have a good taste of for art to see and understand my story..
-Just kidding, there are no specific prerequisites for you to see my story and graphs.
+you should have a good taste for art
+to see and understand my story..
+Just kidding, there are no specific prerequisites
+for you to see my story and graphs
+just click the links in the `Write Up.md`
+and see the beauty.

 ## Authors